TECozens/websocket-chat-app-demo/README.md

 MongoDB is used to store relevant data like the chat rooms users create and persists them in models which mongoose handles.
 Express then routes between the client and server allowing me to fetch the list of rooms and map them into room components so that users who join those rooms can interact using WebSocket.
+A brief description of the tool chain is that when a user makes a room an ajax request is made to save the data from the request body, and it is then saved into a room model.
+After which the users browser will refresh and display the room they have made in real time.

 ### Frontend
 ##### React.js